Feanor007/BioInfo/README.md

 # BioInfro
 ## About
 This repo witnesses how I sharpened my skills while helping others at ShanghaiTech.
-Currently I am trying to tidy everthing up
+Currently I am trying to tidy everthing up, and upload all the scripts written.
 - [x] ScVelo
 - [x] Scanpy practice
 - [x] PCA plot with two label systems